Adaptive Probability Flow Residual Minimization for High-Dimensional Fokker-Planck Equations: Adaptive training for probability flow ODE-based residual

+This part is to introduce the details for estimating the instantaneous probability density and its score function.
+The unknown target velocity field, $\bm v_t$ in \eqref{eq:PF_ODE}, is approximated by a neural network $\bm u_\theta(\bm x, t)$ with parameters $\theta$, and the deduced neural ODE is defined in \eqref{eq:Neural ODE}.
+To evaluate the physical velocity, $\hat{\bm v}_t$ in \eqref{eq:physical_velocity}, the score function of the density generated by the network $\nabla_{\bm x} \log \hat{p}_t(\bm x; \theta)$ needs to be computed, which can be evaluated by \eqref{eq:CNF-log-p}, where $\bm x_s$ can be obtained through

-specifically, $\bm x_0$ denotes the state at time $s=0$ along this trajectory.
+Specifically, $\bm x_0$ is the state at time $s=0$ along this trajectory.

-Directly computing the divergence $\nabla \cdot \bm u_\theta$ in Eq.\eqref{eq:CNF-log-p} via automatic differentiation \cite{auto-d} requires $d$ backward passes, scaling as $O(d^2)$ or serial $O(d)$.
-To ensure the scalability proposed in our A-PFRM framework, we replace the exact divergence with the HTE during training:
+Directly computing the divergence $\nabla \cdot \bm u_\theta$ in \eqref{eq:CNF-log-p} via automatic differentiation requires $d$ backward passes \cite{auto-d}, causing the computational costs to scale quadratically as $O(d^{2})$.
+To ensure the scalability of our A-PFRM approach, the exact divergence is approximated through the Hutchinson trace estimator (HTE) \cite{FFJORD} (denoted by $\nabla_{\text{HTE}}\cdot$) as

-where $\bm \epsilon$ is a noise vector (e.g., Rademacher distribution).
-This allows us to evaluate the dynamics in effectively $O(1)$ wall-clock time on parallel hardware using vector-Jacobian products, decoupling the computation time from the dimensionality $d$.
+where $\bm \epsilon \in \mathbb{R}^d$ is a noise vector drawn from a noise distribution with zero mean and unit covariance (e.g., Rademacher distribution).
+While the model size (parameter count) scales linearly as $O(d)$, the runtime for computing the divergence of $\bm u_\theta$ through \eqref{eq:HTE} is $O(1)$ on GPUs via vector-Jacobian products, such that the time overhead is independent of the dimensionality $d$.

-Computing $\bm x_0$ and the integral requires solving the Neural ODE.
-This is efficiently done by constructing an augmented ODE system \cite{NeuralODE}.
-It augments the state $\bm x$ with an additional variable, $I$, then, the augmented system is:
+Computing $\bm x_0$ and the integral in \eqref{eq:CNF-log-p} requires solving the neural ODE \eqref{eq:Neural ODE}, which can be efficiently computed by constructing an augmented ODE system \cite{NeuralODE} as follows.
+Introducing an auxiliary variable $I_s$, the augmented system is